kyoto-framework/kyoto/web/docs/concepts.md

 - Triggering the component's `Init()`
 - Populating component's state
 - Calling action
+- If new components where registed while action execution, do `Async` stage in the same way as for page
 - Rendering component and returning HTML to client side
 - Replacing component's HTML with recieved version